Lexicographic Ranking based on Minimal Winning Coalitions: Conclusions

 \section{Conclusions}

-In this paper, using the minimal winning coalitions of a simple game, we introduced a new ranking among players that satisfies the desirability relation: the Lexicographic Public Good ranking.
+In this paper, using the minimal winning coalitions of a simple game, we introduced a new ranking among players that satisfies the desirability relation: the Lexicographic Ranking based on Minimal winning coalitions.
 The players are ranked according to the size of the minimal winning coalitions they belong to and then to the number of such coalitions.
 The ranking solution satisfies the coalitional anonymity property and the independence of larger minimal winning coalitions property that together with a monotonicity property rooted on the desirability relation uniquely characterized it.
-Looking at the dual game, we prove that there is a relation between the Lexicographic Public Good ranking and the criticality-based ranking and, consequently, between ranking players according to their power to win and to their power to block the grand coalition.
-In particular, if the desirable relation is total the two rankings coincide. \\ Following this line of research, it would be interesting to delve more into the connection between the power to initiate and the power to block a winning coalition \cite{DP78}, in particular, when the desirability relation between two players does not hold.
+Looking at the dual game, we prove that there is a relation between the Lexicographic Ranking based on Minimal winning coalitions and the criticality-based ranking and, consequently, between ranking players according to their power to win and to their power to block the grand coalition.
+In particular, if the desirable relation is total the two rankings coincide. \\ Following this line of research, it would be interesting to delve more into the connection between the power to initiate and the power to block a winning coalition \cite{Deegan80}, in particular, when the desirability relation between two players does not hold.

-\paragraph*{Acknowledgment} The authors want to thank professor Marco Dall'Aglio for the useful discussions.
+\paragraph*{Acknowledgment} The authors want to thank professor Marco Dall'Aglio for the valuable discussions and the anonymous referee for the useful comments. \\ S. Moretti gratefully acknowledges the support of the ANR project THEMIS (ANR-20-CE23-0018)